Science on Tap

 Monthly Science and Technology Presentations and Discussions

 Join the Colorado Springs Science Center for Science on Tap every 2nd Monday of the month at Jack Quinn’s in downtown Colorado Springs.
+Presenters begin at 6:30 pm with food and drink available beginning at 6:00 pm.
 A wide variety of fascinating topics are presented by local scientists for informal discussion, and the relaxed atmosphere encourages anyone and everyone to come explore the latest ideas in science and technology.
 From practical to theoretical, the presentations and group interactions provide a fun and interesting way to gain an understanding of the world around us.

 Science on Tap is a free event and reservations are not required; however, you’ll need to pay for any drinks and food.
 Jack Quinn’s is located downtown at 21 S. Tejon Street, Colorado Springs, CO, 80903.